Are you thinking about starting a home business, but you have no money to “invest” in your business?

-In order to make a little bit of money to keep the website afloat long enough for it to start to become viable, I started doing other things to create a side income in the short term, such as selling on Ebay, having frequent yard sales, doing some babysitting, and even working part time at a seasonal job away home, until things started to turn around both through my husband’s job and my website.
+In order to make a little bit of money to get things going, I had some passionless projects.
+I started doing other things to create a side income in the short term.
+These included selling on eBay, having frequent yard sales, and even working part-time at a seasonal job away home.

 From talking to other moms, this seems like a huge issue for others as well.
 This is one of those situations in which keeping your eyes on the long-term goals.